-Traditionally the Christmas mass begins right at midnight, but these last years in some parishes the schedule may be advanced or delayed depending on the activities that accompany the ceremony.
+Traditionally the Christmas mass in Barcelona begins right at midnight, but these last years in some parishes the schedule may be advanced or delayed depending on the activities that accompany the ceremony.
 Would you like to join one?

 Basilica of the Sagrada Familia

 Any day of the year is a good time to visit Sagrada Familia, and Christmas is such a special time… An early Christmas Mass is celebrated on the afternoon of December 24 inside Gaudí’s unique basilica.
 Designed so that families with children can attend the service early and then go home to bed the little ones, instead of being called mass of the rooster this ceremony is known as “missa del pollet” (mass of the chick).
 If you attend this Christmas Mass you can contemplate Gaudí’s beautiful work as an authentic center of family worship rather than as a tourist monument.
 We recommend to get there well in advance, because it’s likely to be a long line. .